-The 2012 USDA Ag census is used as a benchmark to measure penetration of the Association's marketing efforts.
-The census data indicated that within the Association's chartered territory there were 13,431 reported farmers of which by definition 582 or 4.3 percent were Young, 2,557 or 19.0 percent were beginning, and 12,519 or 93.2 percent were small.
-We will begin using the 2017 Ag census starting in 2020.
+The 2017 USDA Ag census is used as a benchmark to measure penetration of the Association's marketing efforts.
+The census data indicated that within the Association's chartered territory there were 12,630 reported farmers of which by definition 1,406 or 11.1 percent were Young, 3,939 or 31.2 percent were beginning, and 11,776 or 93.2 percent were small.

-Comparatively, as of December 31, 2019, the demographics of the Association's agricultural portfolio contained 4,845 farmers, of which by definition 755 or 15.6 percent were Young, 2,049 or 42.3 percent were Beginning, and 3,505 or 72.3 percent were Small.
+Comparatively, as of December 31, 2020, the demographics of the Association's agricultural portfolio contained 5,040 farmers, of which by definition 815 or 16.2 percent were Young, 2,189 or 43.4 percent were Beginning, and 3,649 or 72.4 percent were Small.

 The Association currently has a high market share of YBS farmers within its territory.
-As of December 31, 2019, the Association was doing business with 129.7percent of the Young farmers, 80.1 percent of the Beginning farmers, and 28.0 percent of the Small farmers identified by the 2012 USDA Ag census data.
-In spite of that large market share, the Association made 514 loans to farmers classified as Young, Beginning, or Small for \$58,625 in new volume for the year ending December 31, 2019.
-The Association has 34 guaranteed loans for \$3,625 to Young, Beginning, and Small farmers, representing 50.3 percent of the total volume of Association loans that are guaranteed by government agencies.
+As of December 31, 2020, the Association was doing business with 58.0 percent of the Young farmers, 55.6 percent of the Beginning farmers, and 31.0 percent of the Small farmers identified by the 2017 USDA Ag census data.

+In spite of that large market share, the Association made 623 loans to farmers classified as Young, Beginning, or Small for \$75,526,992 in new volume for the year ending December 31, 2020.
+The Association has 37 guaranteed loans for \$3,193 to Young, Beginning, and Small farmers, representing 37 percent of the total volume of Association loans that are guaranteed by government agencies.

-The board-approved YBS farmer goals for the next three years are to have loans with at least 55 percent of Young farmers, at least 55 percent of Beginning farmers, and at least 30 percent of Small farmers.
+The board-approved YBS farmer goals for the next three years are to have loans with at least 55.0 percent of Young farmers, at least 55.0 percent of Beginning farmers, and at least 30.0 percent of Small farmers.
 These goals are based on the 2017 USDA Ag census.
 Progress towards meeting these goals is reported quarterly to the board of directors.